Prepare by learning what to do in case of a campus emergency.

 Learn more about the Medical Reserve Corps

 AHC-OER is responsible for the development of campus-level plans and procedures that address a variety of health emergency scenarios.
-Personnel also participate in broader campus planning efforts representing public health emergency response expertise and resources.
+Plans are provided to system campus partners, with technical assistance provided as needed, for the development of companion plans.
+Personnel also participate in broader campus planning efforts representing physical and behavioral health emergency response expertise and resources, as well as the unique needs of the AHC and mHealth.
 The AHC-OER Director and staff provide academic public health expertise as members of most local, regional, and state-level planning committees, task forces, and advisory groups established to address public health and health system prepardness and response.

 Learn more about pre-event planning